merit-gem/merit/README.md

 # To-do list

 * Abstract User (rule.rb#51 for instance) into a Merit option.
-* What happens if 'class MeritPointRules; include Merit::PointRules' is changed by 'module Merit::PointRules'?
 * Should namespace app/models into Merit module.
 * rescue ActiveRecord::... should depend on ORM used (MongoMapper?)
 * Why 1.8.7 tests are not passing?